Kilmeena ambush: Ambush

 On 18 May 1921, the IRA decided to attack an RIC/Black and Tan convoy at Kilmeena.
 Two small-unit attacks were made on the RIC barracks in Newport and Westport to try to draw the police out of their well-defended barracks.
 One RIC man died in these attacks.

 At 3am the next day, 19 May, the column of 41 IRA men took up position close to Knocknabola Bridge.
 The British convoy, travelling from Newport to Westport, consisted of two Crossley lorries and one Ford touring car—a total of about 30 men.
 The convoy did not arrive until 3pm and its arrival sparked a two-hour fire-fight.
 In the battle, one RIC man, Beckett, was wounded and later died.
 The British regrouped around the house of the parish priest, Father Conroy, and launched a counterattack.

 Four IRA volunteers were killed in the engagement.
-They were Seamus Mc Evilly, Thomas O'Donnell, Patrick Staunton and Sean Collins.
+They were Seamus MacEvilly, Thomas O'Donnell, John Patrick Staunton and Sean Collins.
 A fifth man, Paddy Jordan of the Castlebar battalion was injured and captured, and died later at Bricens Hospital in Dublin.
 Head RIC Constable Potter was seriously wounded and four more IRA men were wounded.
+Five IRA members: John Cannon, Paddy Mulloy, Thomas Nolan, Paddy O’Malley and John Pierce are captured.